ameau01/auditable-multi-agent-recommender/ARCHITECTURE.md

     class TR,RP,H terminus
 ```

 *Blue boxes are agents; oval endpoints are external boundaries (trigger in, deliverable out, human review).
-MCP scenario data and the four harnesses are cross-cutting concerns covered by the diagrams further down.*
+The four harnesses are cross-cutting concerns covered by the next section; the data layer that specialists query is documented separately in [docs/mcp-server.md](docs/mcp-server.md).*

 **Reading the diagram.** The vertical sequence — trigger, Supervisor, three tier-bounded Specialists in parallel, Cross-Tier Evaluator, Review Packet, Human-in-the-loop — is the conceptual flow of one review cycle.
 The Supervisor fans out to the three Specialists whose tiers the System Mapper detected; their findings fan back in to the Cross-Tier Evaluator for drift-check and synthesis.
 The fan-out / fan-in shape is the coordination story — many independent specialist agents, one synthesized conclusion.
 System Mapper sits perpendicular because the Supervisor dispatches it once per cycle to map the application's tier graph, then control returns to the Supervisor — it's a worker the Supervisor calls, not a stage in the pipeline.

 **Supervisor is the only router.** Although the diagram draws the sequence as a vertical chain, the implementation routes every transition through the Supervisor: Supervisor decides whether to call System Mapper, which specialists to dispatch, when to synthesize via the Evaluator, when to hand the synthesized recommendation onward to the Action Harness gate (see the next section), and crucially — when to terminate the cycle.
 Every worker node returns to the Supervisor between stages; no worker can decide "we're done" on its own.
 The downward arrows are the conceptual sequence; the routing loop through the Supervisor is left implicit to keep the diagram readable.
+This is a conceptual narrative of the reasoning structure — the actual control flow and state transitions are handled by LangGraph underneath.

 Every arrow crosses one or more harnesses — the next section describes them.
 Note that this is a logical topology, not a microservice deployment diagram.
 For this portfolio implementation, the system runs as a single Python process; the architectural boundaries are strictly logical, not infrastructural.